21 Lessons Learned In Relationship Break Ups

 Seventh Lesson: Looks Deceive

-Next time you come across a beautiful lady (if as a man you think some ladies are more beautiful than others) first assess her behavior.
-Then, can you determine whether you want to get into a relationship with her.
+Next time you come across a beautiful lady (if as a man you think some ladies are more beautiful than others) first assess her.
+Then, you can determine whether you want to get into a relationship with her.
 The same applies to ladies (if you think some men are more handsome than others).
 Looks deceive is an advice I know you have heard for a long time.

 Eighth Lesson: Money Issues